Dulce De Leche Chocolate Chip Cookies (version 2.0)

 What kind of dulce de leche can you use in this recipe?

-So far, I’ve tested 5 types of dulce de leche that are available to me here in the US.
-They are:
+With this newer version, I’ve tested two types of dulce de leche available in the US.
+They are

-2. Nestle La Lechera (from a squeeze bottle)
+2. Nestle La Lechera from a can (pictured on the right)

 What ingredients do you need for dulce de leche chocolate chip cookies?

-I also use unsalted butter in most baking applications because it varies in salt concentration and is used in large quantities, making your recipes overly salty.
+I also use unsalted butter in most baking applications because it has a more consistent salt content and is used in large quantities, which can make your recipes overly salty.

 Vanilla extract and salt are the flavoring enhancers.

-Baking soda is an alkaline powder that does a couple of things.
+Baking soda is an alkaline powder that does a few things.
 It reacts with acidic ingredients in recipes (in this case, brown sugar) to create carbon dioxide gas, which expands tiny air bubbles and gives a slightly aerated texture.
-It has a greater effect, however, on the browned exterior of the cookie.
-Baking soda increases the rate of the Mailliard reaction, which is the browning and toasting that occurs between sugars and proteins when exposed to heat.
+It also contributes to the cookie's browned exterior.
+Baking soda increases the rate of the Maillard reaction, which is the browning and toasting that occurs between sugars and proteins when exposed to heat.
+And lastly, as it increases the dough's alkalinity, it also affects the spread.
+Eggs set less readily in alkaline environments, so you’ll see that cookies with baking soda spread outwards more instead of baking like a lump.

 All-purpose (or plain) flour is the starch in this recipe and gives the cookie structure.
 You can use bleached or unbleached flour, but I use unbleached in all my recipes as I prefer the flavor.